ttscoff/nv/README.markdown

 ## Customization

-After the first time you run the Preview window, look in `~/Library/Application Support/Notational Velocity` and you'll find two files:` template.html` and `custom.css`.
+Select "Open Custom CSS Folder" within the Preview menu, and the application's supprt folder will open.
+You will find two files:` template.html` and `custom.css`.
 If you're handy with HTML and CSS, feel free to customize these in whatever way you like.
 You can add Javascript as well, but you'll need to load external scripts from a url or using a full file:// path.
-If worst comes to worst, you can just delete or rename your customizations and the default files will be put back in place automatically.
+If worst comes to worst, you can just delete or rename your customizations and the default files will be put back in place automatically when you select the menu item again.

 ## Credits